 How to Take An Effective Mental Health Day

 If you spend the whole day scrolling, watching TV on autopilot, or feeling guilty about “wasting time,” you’ll probably end up just as drained as before.
-A real mental health day helps your mind and body reset so you can return to your life feeling more grounded, clear, and energized.

 As a therapist who works with anxiety, perfectionism, people-pleasing, and burnout, here’s how to make your mental health day truly restorative.